bimaguava/gitbook2hexo/README.md

-Is personal needs script to manage hexo to post or other writings in case using **gitbook** as text editor.
+Is 'personal workflow' script to manage Hexo blog or other writings in case using **gitbook** as text editor.

 This script will automatically
 - generate table index called **SUMMARY.md**